 EMV, known in the UK as “chip-and-PIN,” is a global standard that strengthens card authentication using a computer chip physically built into the card.
 Instead of reading card data off the card’s magnetic strip, every time a customer inserts their chip card into an EMV-equipped POS card reader, the chip generates a new, unique transaction code.
 Since the magnetic strip data remains the same with every use, copying that data by card skimming or stealing it in a hack allows the account to be imprinted on counterfeit cards or reused illegally online.
 But chip-generated codes are one-time use only—stealing one becomes useless.

-While in-store card fraud may fall significantly, many expect e-commerce credit card fraud to jump in response, as it did in the UK.
+While in-store card fraud may fall significantly, many expected e-commerce credit card fraud to jump in response, as it did in the UK.
+Their predictions seem to be coming true: In 2016, CNBC reported that credit card fraud for that year would reach a record $4 billion.
 “If brick-and-mortar credit card fraud is my game, and I have EMV potentially blocking my lifestyle, I’m going to go try to do it online,” said Sanford.
 “I think online fraud is going to jump dramatically in the United States.”
 Even were it not for the EMV adoption, some experts expect online fraud would continue to increase over the next year or so.
 So although major strides have been made, e-commerce credit card fraud is still a significant challenge to the LP industry and will remain so into the near future.

 What Does E-commerce Credit Card Fraud Look Like?